namanavasthi/fem-react-v4/README.md

 scope can change depending on where you call this function

 whereas if we have an arrow function, it will not create a new scope where it is

+# Context

+contecxt solves data tunneling or props drilling you don't need to keep pushing props that you don't need down many layers until it is used rather create a context and use it in any child component